takase1121/lite-fallback-fonts/README.md

 - You are good to go.

 ### Known issues
-- Caret and selection don't work.
-I may consider working on them but it won't be that easy.
+- ~~Caret and selection don't work.
+I may consider working on them but it won't be that easy.~~ fixed.
 - IME selection box does not show up.
 This is a bug from lite and should be worked on there instead.